mcinglis/c-style/readme.md

 char * const * const zss = xss;
 ```

-Only `const` the *pointees* of struct members, not the struct members themselves.
-For example, if any of your struct members should be assignable to a string literal, give that member the type `char const *`.
-Qualifying the members with `const` [hurts](http://stackoverflow.com/questions/9691404/how-to-initialize-const-in-a-struct-in-c-with-malloc) more than helps.
-Users can just make their own variables `const` if they need that.
+Carefully consider if it's actually helpful to `const` the pointees of your struct fields.
+It can often harm flexibility, while providing few benefits.
+One situation where it's justified is for fields that should be assignable to string literals - then, give those fields the type `char const *`.
+This prevents you and your users from modifying the underlying string literals, which would prompt a segmentation fault.

+But, again - consider it carefully.
+Declaring a struct field as `char const *` will make it harder to work with dynamic-length strings, which need to be freed.

+While it can be reasonable to `const` the *pointees* of struct fields, it's never beneficial to `const` the struct fields themselves.
+For example, [it makes it painful to `malloc`](http://stackoverflow.com/questions/9691404/how-to-initialize-const-in-a-struct-in-c-with-malloc) a value of that struct.
+If it really makes sense to stop the fields from changing beyond their original values, just define invariants that enforce whatever qualities you need.
+Also, you and your users can just define individual variables of that struct as `const` to get the same effect.

-I generally only make return-type pointees `const` if I need to, and after careful consideration.
-This can harm the flexibility of your interface, so watch out.
+Only make return-type pointees `const` if you need to, and after careful consideration.
+I've found that when the compiler is hinting to add a `const` to a return type, it often means that a `const` should be *removed* somewhere; not added.
+It can harm flexibility, so be careful.

-Finally, never use typecasts or pointers to get around `const` qualifiers.
+Finally, never use typecasts or pointers to get around `const` qualifiers - at least, for things you control.
 If the variable isn't constant, don't make it one.